 In order to receive reimbursement, travel expenditures must be documented on the travel voucher approved by the travel office (available online at the travel website) and signed by the traveler.
 If the voucher exceeds the original request by more than $50, a revised travel request must be approved at all applicable levels.
 The travel voucher must reflect the total reimbursable expenses paid by the employee, regardless of whether advance travel funds were received.
 Expenses paid by the university should not be on the travel voucher.
 Original receipts are required for most travel expenses (see applicable section of these Travel Guidelines for specific details), except meals.
 In the case of meal expenses for group travel, the sponsor/advisor must provide documentation of how the funds were expended.
 See Student and Other Group Travel, below.

 Conference, workshop, or meeting agendas are required to be attached to the travel voucher.
 The registration fees paid often include the cost of certain meals provided during the event.
-An employee cannot claim per diem for the meals that are included in the cost of the conference.
+An employee cannot claim per diem for the meals that are included in the cost of the conference or any meals provided by a third party.

 Foreign Currency Conversion